konflux-ci/e2e-tests/tests/integration-service/README.md

 - Creating an IntegrationTestScenario that is expected to fail.
 - Asserting that a snapshot is marked as failed.
+- Creating a new IntegrationTestScenario that is expected to pass.
+- Updating the Snapshot with a re-run label for the new scenario.
+- Validating that a new Integration PLR is created and finished.
+- Asserting that the Snapshot doesn't contain re-run label, and contains the name of re-triggered pipelinerun.
+- Asserting that a snapshot is still marked as failed.
 - Validating that no Release CRs and no SnapshotEnvironmentBinding are created in certain scenarios.
 - Checking that the global candidate does not get updated unexpectedly.